abzico/wepayCertVerify/README.md

 ```

 in which value inside `sandbox_signkey` is 32 hex-char that you will be using in other payment API.

+# Beware!!

+* `apitest.js` file is meant to be executed on your system as a testing script.
+You modify its source code for `KEY` and `MCH_ID` but you should **never** commit such changes back to your or upstream repository.
+If you found some enchancements that you want to modify, please make sure to not commit your `KEY` and `MCH_ID` back to repo.

 # How to List & Install Root CA Certificates On Your Server?